-2.4 Demands on the Animal Feed and Food Service Using the appropriate risk scoring profile food businesses are scored on a high, medium or low risk basis.
-There are 64 high-risk, 4,543 medium-risk and 3,873 lowrisk food businesses recorded on the Trading Standards Service's database, totalling 8,480 food businesses.
+2.4 Demands on the Animal Feed and Food Service

+Using the appropriate risk scoring profile food businesses are scored on a high, medium or low risk basis.
+There are 68 high-risk, 5,062 medium-risk and 4,104 low-risk food businesses recorded on the Trading Standards service's database, totalling 9,234 food businesses.
+This represents an increase of 754 businesses or 8%.
+This increase may be accounted for in part by the improvements we have made in gathering business information from district councils (new registrations for business rates as well as food business registrations).

+There are 5,232 agriculture businesses recorded on the Trading Standards service's database.
 The appropriate risk scoring profile for feed businesses scores them on a frequency of inspection basis from 1 to 5 years with a score of 1 being the highest risk and 5 being the lowest.
-There are 5,492 agriculture businesses recorded, 3 of which are high-risk, 2,582 medium-risk and 2907 low-risk.
+The inspection programme, based on risk, is agreed with the FSA as part of the grant funded audit and inspection programme.